guilherme13c/simple-byte/content/posts/The-Creation-of-AI.md

 ---

+## Early days

-## Early Computational Models and Neurophysiological Analogies
+### Early Computational Models and Neurophysiological Analogies

 The formalization of neural computation began with the McCulloch-Pitts neuron, modeling binary threshold logic as a computational abstraction of biological neurons.
 Donald Hebb’s 1949 theory of learning based on synaptic reinforcement laid groundwork for unsupervised learning and influenced modern Hebbian learning algorithms.

-Alan Turing’s theoretical contribution, the “Imitation Game,” reframed intelligence as an observable behavior rather than an internal state, establishing a testable hypothesis that has informed AI benchmarks for decades.
+Alan Turing’s theoretical contribution, the "Imitation Game", reframed intelligence as an observable behavior rather than an internal state, establishing a testable hypothesis that has informed AI benchmarks for decades.

----

-## The Dartmouth Conference and the Inception of Symbolic AI
+### The Dartmouth Conference and the Inception of Symbolic AI

 The 1956 Dartmouth Conference marked the emergence of AI as a research domain.
 Participants proposed that human intelligence could be precisely described and simulated, using digital computation.
 The agenda emphasized formal logic, symbolic processing, and heuristic search as mechanisms for simulating intelligent behavior.

 This foundational moment led to the development of logic-based systems and problem-solving programs, laying the bedrock for subsequent decades of symbolic AI research.

----

-## Limitations of First-Gen Models and Theoretical Bottlenecks
+### Limitations of First-Gen Models and Theoretical Bottlenecks

 Rosenblatt’s Perceptron represented a milestone in learning machines but failed to scale to tasks requiring non-linear separability.
 Minsky and Papert’s analytical critique exposed the model’s limitations, highlighting the need for multi-layered architectures.